Photo walk at Devanahalli Fort

 Lalbagh Glasshouse

-Along the way, one can see the Glass House, built during the British Raj and is said to be modeled on London’s Crystal Palace.
+Along the way, one can see the Glass House, built during the British Raj, which is said to be modeled after London’s Crystal Palace.
 It was desolate, but it serves as a venue for Horticultural Shows twice a year on Independence Day (15th Aug) and Republic Day (26th Jan).

 Of the many artistic structures in Lalbagh, the Glass House is the most famous one.
 It is a magnificent structure modeled on the design of the Crystal Palace of England.
 John Cameron, the then Superintendent of Lalbagh Gardens conceived the idea.
 This impressive iron and glass glasshouse was designed, manufactured, and shipped to India by Walter Macfarlane and Company of Glasgow, Scotland.
 It was erected in 1890 partly to accommodate the spectacular flower show that had become a key feature of the garden’s annual calendar.
 The annual age-old tradition is continued to this day with the flower show organized every year on Republic Day and Independence Day.